Padrino comes shipped with a slick and beautiful Admin Interface, with the following features:

 Sharing Sessions Between Mounted Applications

 Sessions can be shared between mounted applications by setting a

 Contributing Persistence Adapters

-If you are planning to use padrino with other adapters rather than the currently supported ones, and you want to contribute to the project by extending its support with additional adapters like ohm, cassandra and so on, be sure to check out the adding new components guide.
+If you are planning to use padrino with other adapters rather than the currently supported ones, and you want to contribute to the project by extending its support with additional adapters like ohm, ruby-driver and so on, be sure to check out the adding components guide.